alvarogarcia7/blog_source/source/_posts/2015-04-17-the-guardian-of-the-source.markdown

 This has made me think about Gandalf blocking the path of Balrog Demon, shouting "[you shall not pass][you-shall-not-pass-meme]" while on top of the bridge.

-This is part of the objectives of doing a pull request before merging code (to develop): stop the bad code[^1] before it is merged to the codebase.
+This is part of the objectives of doing a pull request before merging code: stop the bad code[^1] before it is merged to the codebase.

 Later, as you start having [broken windows][broken-window-theory] in your codebase, it is easier that you start introducing more.
 Exactly about this is the [broken windows theory][broken-window-theory].